-We normally expect applicants to have a minimum of GCSE grade C in English Language and for most courses, GCSE grade C in Mathematics.
+We normally expect applicants to have a minimum of GCSE grade C/4 in English Language and, for most courses, GCSE grade C/4 in Mathematics.
 A higher level of achievement in specific GCSEs is required for some courses and details of these are included in the relevant course entry.
 An applicant’s overall GCSE grade profile is also considered alongside the specific GCSE requirements listed.
-In terms of the new numerical grading in England, we will ask for a 4 as equivalent to a grade C, 6 as a grade B and 7 as a grade A.
+In terms of the numerical GCSE grading in England, we ask for a 4 as equivalent to a grade C, 6 as a grade B and 7 as a grade A.

 Applicants are normally expected to have at least three A levels.
 In many cases, specific subjects are required, and these will be indicated in the typical offers listed for the course.